-Clove is an herb in which people use various parts of the plant, including the dried bud, stems, and leaves to make medicine.
-Clove oil is also famous for its medicinal properties.
+Clove is an herb in which people use various parts of the plant, including the dried buds, stems, and leaves to make medicine.
+Clove oil is famous for its ancient medicinal properties.

-Clove has been used for thousands of years in India and China, not only as a spice and condiment, but also as a medicine for many ailments.
+Clove has been used for thousands of years in India and China not only as a spice but also as a medicine for many ailments.